 Jennifer provides individual and group therapy, and includes families and caregivers in creating therapy goals.
 She enjoys educating clients and their families about the purpose and use of therapeutic strategies and approaches, in an effort to create an inclusive and functional therapy environment.

 Megan Nathel, MA CF-SLP, TSSLD earned her Masters of Arts degree in Speech- Language Pathology from Long Island University.
 She received her Bachelor of Science degree in Education from the University of Georgia, where she majored in Early Childhood Education.
-She is currently completing her clinical fellowship to receive her NYS license.
 She currently works and resides in New York.
 She has worked with pediatric, adult, and geriatric populations.

 Megan has experience providing services in clinics, schools, and medical centers.
 She has experience working with various communication needs including expressive and receptive language delay/disorder, phonological disorders, articulation disorders, autism spectrum disorder, aphasia, cognitive-communicative disorders, apraxia, and dysphagia.

-Lauren is a current Clinical Fellow and received her Master of Arts degree from Lehman College in New York City.
+Lauren received her Master of Arts degree from Lehman College in New York City.
 She holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate in New York State.

 Lauren ensures evidence-based practice when treating all her clients.
 She individualizes therapy goals and techniques to address the unique needs of the children and adults she works with.
 Lauren provides speech therapy with a play-based approach by providing fun and motivating activities which keep children engaged and eager to learn.
 She values collaborating with families by providing speech and language strategies that can be carried over during day-to-day activities.
 She is passionate about fostering speech and language development so that children and adults are better able to communicate and socialize with their parents, siblings, and peers.